1)They are in denial

 5)They enjoy other people’s misery

-Too much happiness and frivolity makes unhappy people uncomfortable.
+Too much happiness and frivolity make unhappy people uncomfortable.
+As they say, misery loves company.
 They also don’t like it when other people are successful or seem to be having a full and happy life.
 Being reminded of what life can be like affects unhappy people and creates cognitive dissonance.
 Somewhere beneath all of that resentment and bitterness, they are aware that their lives could be happier.
 Staying grumpy works for them on many levels though and misery can become a normal way of being.They almost become irritated with happy people.
 Sadly, they often rejoice in other people’s misfortune as this serves to confirm to them that they were right all along.

 6) They don’t have many friends